Prelude in E-flat major (Rachmaninoff)

 A three note melodic germ in the treble line repeats throughout the piece.

-The Prelude in E-flat Major, Op.
+The Prelude in E♭ major, Op.
 23, No. 6 is a 1903 composition by Sergei Rachmaninoff.
 It is part of Rachmaninoff's Ten Preludes, Op.
 23.

 Structure

-The E-flat major Prelude is written in a variation form.
+The E♭ major Prelude is written in a variation form.
 An extended sixteenth note accompaniment is offset by a three note reoccurring melodic germ in the right hand.
 The prelude is a serially reoccurring set of repetitions and variations.

 Measures 1–9 establish the theme – a parallel period with a cadence in G minor – that continues throughout the piece.
-The theme is varied in measures 9–20 in G minor, F, E flat, A flat, F, and G. A repetition of the theme occurs at measure 21, and then is drastically simplified.
+The theme is varied in measures 9–20 in G minor, F, E♭, A♭, F, and G. A repetition of the theme occurs at :Measure 21, and then is drastically simplified.